'Use My Words Against Me': Lindsey Graham's Shifting Position On Court Vacancies

 Many eyes turned to moderate Republican senators like Susan Collins of Maine or Lisa Murkowski of Alaska.
 But even more conservative Republicans have, in the past, expressed their reluctance to fill a vacancy during an election year.
 Chief among those is South Carolina Sen. Lindsey Graham.

-Graham, who as chair of the Senate Judiciary Committee would oversee confirmation hearings, has said multiple times that if a vacancy opened up in the run-up to a presidential election, he would hold off on confirmation.
+Graham, who as chair of the Senate Judiciary Committee would oversee confirmation hearings, said Saturday that he would support President Trump "in any effort to move forward regarding the recent vacancy created by the passing of Justice Ginsburg."

+But this is a reversal from his earlier position; Graham has said multiple times that if a vacancy opened up in the run-up to a presidential election, he would hold off on confirmation.

 "I want you to use my words against me.
 If there's a Republican president in 2016 and a vacancy occurs in the last year of the first term, you can say Lindsey Graham said, 'Let's let the next president, whoever it might be, make that nomination,' " he said in 2016 shortly after the death of Justice Antonin Scalia.
 "And you could use my words against me and you'd be absolutely right."